 - Name your PDF with your name in it.

 On that last note, I’m surprised to hear from recruiter friends that they get a ton of resumes named “Resume.pdf,” which doesn’t help candidates stand out.

 Section 6: UX Resume Templates

 If any of the above sounds time-consuming – especially designing a clean, readable resume – no worries.
-UXBeginner is providing all email subscribers a 3 free templates in Sketch and one in Adobe Illustrator.
+UXBeginner is providing all email subscribers a 3 free templates in Sketch.

 Here’s a screenshot (not as high-res as PDF) of what subscribers get:

 Applying to jobs?
 Make sure you cover the bases with an attractive, minimalist template.
 This free download includes 3 UX resume templates in .Sketch file format.